PawelZwo/Charity-donations-app/README.md

 ## Additional info

 This app uses Polish time (UTC+01:00) and language.
-Original page layoput and CSS were delivered by [Coder's Lab](https://github.com/CodersLab).
+Original page layout and CSS were delivered by [Coder's Lab](https://github.com/CodersLab).